Youraveragesourcemapper/Small-combat-map/README.md

 # Small-combat-map
-Feel free to sue it for your own Projects
+Feel free to use it for your own Projects